facelessuser/coloraide/docs/src/markdown/interpolation.md

 [i(x/10).to_string() for x in range(10)]
 ```

-!!! tip "Magic Behind Masking"
-    Masking actually clones the color, setting the specified channels to undefined values.
-To learn more about masking
-    and undefined values, check out [Undefined Handling](#null-handling).

 ## Easing Functions

 When interpolating, whether using linear interpolation or something like B-Spline interpolation, the transitioning